salboaie/SwarmESB/README.md

  computer processes communicating by asynchronous messages are more like "dumb trees/flowers" visited by "smart swarms of bees" than "smart people" communicating by "dumb messages".
-This intuition have a powerful effect on reducing complexity of many distributed systems (already proved by SOA) Service orchestration with SwarmESB is elegant, there is no need to learn new languages and difficult new concepts: just use Java Script code and a few simple concepts.
+This intuition have a powerful effect on reducing complexity of many distributed systems (already proved by SOA) Service orchestration with SwarmESB is elegant, there is no need to learn new languages and difficult concepts: just use Java Script code and a few simple concepts.

  SwarmESB is an open source project implementing a new approach: "Swarming architecture" that you could reuse for your new multi-tenant systems that will transparently acquire the benefits of scalability, high availability, highly parallel computing and loose coupling usually obtained with asynchronous messages, message queues, pub/sub channels and using a message or service bus.
-While this project is build using Node.js and Redis, this project will present "swarming" as a new fundamental concept, comparable, but from the code maintainability perspective a lot simpler than direct usage of Enterprise Integration Patterns or the Actor model used in Scala and Erlang.
+While this project is build using Node.js and Redis, this project will present "swarming" as a new  concept, comparable, but simpler than direct usage of Enterprise Integration Patterns or the Actor model used in Scala and Erlang.

 ## Examples